brianhouse/art_and_code/next.md

 - include nonlinear narrative somehow? (that would mean a server)
 - maybe grade it at the end of the semester?

+- all code can be subdirectories, dont have to do separate repositories

 coordinate landscape:
 - show 3D?

 expressive interface:
 - don't demonstrate keyboard, they can find that if they want it
+- use `brush = 1`, not names

 /